 The industry that has the most jobs in Canada is the retail trade with just over 2 million jobs.
 It is followed by the manufacturing and construction sectors with 1.6 million and 1.5 million jobs, respectively.

-20,032,000 Canadians were employed in January 2023, up by 0.8% from December 2022.
+20,160,000 Canadians were employed in July 2023.
 The number of employed persons in Canada has risen every year since 2013 except in 2020 when around one million jobs were lost because of COVID.

 The best average wages in Canada are in the utility sector where the average hourly rate is $47.86.
 This is followed by $44.30 in the fishing, forestry, mining, quarrying, oil, and gas sector.
 On the other end of the pay spectrum are accommodation and food services with $18.50 and agriculture with $21.75 average hourly wages.